The Most Underrated Menu Item at 9 Popular Restaurant Chains

 Texas Roadhouse Fresh-Baked Bread

-Why spend money on a steak when you can fill up on the free bread?
-Okay, yes, they will probably make you order something.
+Why spend money on a steak at Texas Roadhouse when you can fill up on the free bread?
+OK, yes, they will probably make you order something.
 But get a salad and triple up on these buttery, fresh, warm rolls that are served with cinnamon butter.
 Who needs surf and turf when you have this combo?

 It's always fun to get the popular menu items, but sometimes it's nice to branch out of your comfort zone, too.
 Consider trying out these menu options the next time you're at these chains—you might just be pleasantly surprised.